pearu/callseq/README.md

 single line have the following meanings:

 1. An event id that corresponds to the code location of entering the function/method.
-This is specified as the first argument to the CPP-macro `CALLSEQ_SIGNAL`.
+The event id is the value specified as the first argument to the CPP-macro `CALLSEQ_SIGNAL`.

 2. The pointer value of `this` if inside a class method.
-The value `0x0` indicates that the event line corresponds to a free functions or a static method of a class.
+The value `0x0` indicates that the event line corresponds to a free function or a static method call.

-3. Timestamp of the event in seconds given in nano-seconds resolution.
+3. Timestamp of the event in seconds given with nano-seconds resolution.

 4. The hash id of the thread under which the function/method is being executed.